nftstorage/nft.storage/README.md

 # Development

-_psst: want to do some frontend work done without an environment?_ Well I'm testing this right now, and will tell you about it if it works

 Instructions for developers working on the nft.storage API and website.

+_psst: want to do some frontend work done without an environment? check out [this guide](packages/website/README.md#no-environment-guide)_

 ## Getting Started